Bubsy 3D: Bubsy Visits the James Turrell Retrospective: Background

-Bubsy 3D was developed and published by Arcane Kids, an independent game developer dedicated to releasing joke video games, and was released in 2013 to commemorate the 18th birthday of the original Bubsy 3D.
+Bubsy 3D was developed and published by Arcane Kids, an independent game developer dedicated to releasing joke video games.
+It was released in 2013 to commemorate the 18th birthday of the original Bubsy 3D.
 The game's official website touts itself as an "edutainment experience", asking players to "explore [their] relationship with art" and jokingly urging them to visit a local art museum and fully quit from playing video games after completing the game and further expanding their understanding of art.
 According to Ben Esposito, a designer at Arcane Kids, the game was meant to use the infamy of the original PlayStation title as "a smokescreen for talking about art," musing that it could get people to consider the concept of art by presenting it in the form of a "poorly executed edutainment".

 Reception

 PC Gamer listed Bubsy 3D as one of the best free online Windows games, calling it a "weird art-platformer."
 Steven Universe creator Rebecca Sugar has expressed appreciation for the game, praising it for "using this ridiculous pop culture nostalgia to force someone to experience art."
+Josh Fairhurst of Limited Run Games noted that the company had discussions about including the fan game in some capacity in Bubsy in: The Purrfect Collection (2025); while this never came to fruition, the compilation does contain a reference to the parody game.